pombredanne/sauerburger.com-frank-sortednp/README.md

-WARNING: The current implementation is still in the research-and-development phase.

-# About
 Numpy and Numpy arrays are a really great tool.
 However intersecting and merging multiple numpy arrays rather less performant.
 The current numpy implementation concatenates the two arrays and sorts the combination.
 If you